 - Scallions or green onions for garnish

 2 Add the black-eyed peas, bay leaf, thyme and Cajun seasoning and cover with 4 cups of water.
 If you are using the ham hock, add it to the pot and bring to a simmer.
-Cook for 30 minutes to an hour, or longer if needed, until the peas are tender (not mushy).
+Cook for an hour to an hour and a half, (less time or more depending on the freshness of the black-eyed peas) until the peas are tender (not mushy).

 3 While the black-eyed peas are cooking, cook the rice separately according to package instructions.